D-Clerk/Portfolio_DC/README.md

 ---
 ### Professional Profile
 <p>
- &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbspI am a results-driven leader with over 30 years of experience, My career spans the U.S. Marine Corps, federal agencies and private sectors where I’ve combined strategic vision, operational expertise and data-driven solutions to drive measurable outcomes.
+ &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbspI am a results-driven leader with over 30 years of experience, my career spans the U.S. Marine Corps, federal agencies and private sectors where I’ve combined strategic vision, operational expertise and data-driven solutions to drive measurable outcomes.
 I've successfully transitioned my best tenants of military discipline and strategic planning into technology and operations management; this transition has provided me the